 The DSM diagnoses of Tier II Wraparound clients and reported substance use are displayed in Figures 12, 13 and 14.
-The most common primary admission diagnoses were Adjustment/ Disorder/ Anxiety Conduct ADHD, Disorders, and Major Depression.
-There were 215 Tier II Wraparound clients with a primary or secondary diagnosis of Child Abuse and Neglect.
-Substance use was reported for few Tier II Wraparound clients.
+The most common primary admission diagnoses were Adjustment/ Conduct Disorder/ ADHD, Anxiety Disorders, and Major Depression.
+Primary or Secondary diagnoses of Bipolar Disorders were 5.5% of Tier II diagnoses, a substantially smaller percentage than was observed for Tier I (16.3%).
+For Tier II There were 278 Tier II Wraparound clients (11.4%) with a primary or secondary diagnosis of Child Abuse and Neglect.
+Substance use was reported by means of the Dual Diagnosis substance use codes for few Tier II Wraparound clients.
+However, DCFS reports that 9.9% of all children enrolled in a Wraparound program had an active substance use issue in FY 10-11.